iOS 11.3: The 7 best new features

 iOS 11.3, the latest version of Apple's iPhone and iPad operating system, is coming this spring -- and it'll offer more features than you might expect from a ".3" release.
 Whether you're interested in augmented reality, cute Animoji or just a way to keep Apple from throttling your old iPhone, damn it, there's something in this update to pique your curiosity.

-And those are just the headline features from a list that's growing longer as we speak, as Apple dev rip apart the new iOS 11.3 beta to see what the company's changed.
+And those are just the headline features from a list that's growing longer as we speak, as Apple devs rip apart the new iOS 11.3 beta to see what the company's changed.
 (Did I mention?
 Apple released iOS 11.3 beta 1 to developers today.)

 Here are the features we know about, as of Jan.
 24.